Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/Notify_Pattern_Alerts_Only.md

 To leverage this new feature, the configuration of AMBA-ALZ pattern alerts and parameter file has changed as following:

-- All the alerts now contains a prefix string in their description.
+- All the AMBA-ALZ alerts now contain a prefix string in their description.
 For AMBA-ALZ it is ***"AMBA-ALZ: "***
-- The APR (both the notification and the suppression) are now configured to include a filter on the alert description looking for the above mentioned prefix string
+- The APRs (both the notification and the suppression) are now configured to include a filter on the alert description looking for the above mentioned prefix string

 If you explore the configuration of alert rules created by AMBA-ALZ policies (or the policies themselves) you can see that the description field now starts with the prefix: